PavishK/PavishK/README.md

 ---

-# 👋 Hi, I'm Pavish K — Full Stack Developer & UI/UX Enthusiast
+# 👋 Hi, I'm Pavish K — Full Stack Developer

 Welcome to my GitHub!
 I'm a passionate and curious developer focused on building intuitive and impactful web applications using modern technologies.